164 Marlborough

 During the 1908-1909 winter season, 164 Marlborough was the home of Eugene Van Rensselaer Thayer, Jr., and his wife, Gladys Baldwin (Brooks) Thayer.
 They had lived at 107 Beacon during the previous season.
 They also maintained a home in Lancaster.
 He was an investment broker, and later would become president of the Merchants National Bank in Boston and then president of Chase National Bank in New York.
 During the 1909-1910 season, Lancaster was their primary residence.
 During the 1910-1911 winter season, they made their Boston home at the Hotel Puritan at 390 Commonwealth, and in 1912 they moved to 340 Beacon.

-During the 1909-1910 winter season, 164 Marlborough was the home of Dr. Elisha Flagg, a physician, and his wife, Eleanor Amelia Marguerite Cecilia (Shattuck) Whitney Flagg.
+During the 1909-1910 winter season, 164 Marlborough was the home of Dr. Elisha Flagg, a physician, and his wife, Eleanor Cecilia Amalia (Shattuck) Whitney Flagg.
 They had married in November of 1909, and 164 Marlborough was their first home together.
 Prior to their marriage, Elisha Flagg had lived at 190 Commonwealth with his mother, Euretta (Lent) Reed Flagg, the widow of George Flagg, and Eleanor (Shattuck) Whitney had lived at 14 Gloucester.
 They continued to live at 164 Marlborough during the 1911-1912 season, but moved thereafter to 199 Commonwealth.

 By the 1912-1913 winter season, Francis and Louise Crowninshield were living at 164 Marlborough once again.
 In about 1923, they made their Boca Grande home their primary residence but continued to maintain 164 Marlborough as their Boston home.
 They continued to live there until about 1935.